Asmor/tabula/README.md

 	./tabula.py table-group "table name"

+You can also specify a quantity to make multiple rolls

+	./tabula.py table-group "table name" qty

 Try it out!
 -----------
 tabula comes with tables for generating random treasure for D&D 5th edition.
-Check the repo out and run:
+This will give you a treasure hoard suitable for a CR 5 monster

-	./tabula.py treasure 'cr 0 hoard'
+	./tabula.py treasure 'cr 5 hoard'

+And this will give you 10 random items from Magic Item table A

+	./tabula.py magic-items a 10

 Formatting
 ==========